Yim Tin Tsai (Sai Kung District)

-As of 2013 there is at least one person living on the island again after a long absence of a permanent population.

 Geography

 The island has an area of 24 hectares (49 acres).
 It is located in Port Shelter, the harbour located south of Sai Kung Peninsula and east of the Sai Kung mainland.
 It is connected by a breakwater in its southern part to the larger island of Kau Sai Chau.
-People can freely cross over to Kau Sai Chau and follow the walking trails as of 2018.

 The smaller islands of Shek Chau and Kwun Cham Wan are located off the coast of Yim Tin Tsai, in the northwest and the southwest respectively.

 Administration

 Yim Tin Tsai is a recognised village under the New Territories Small House Policy.

 History

+Archaeological excavation reveals the island dates from the Eastern Han dynasty circa 100 CE.
 The island was settled by members of the Hakka Chan (陳) clan during the 19th century (other sources mention 300 years ago).
 The Chans came from Yim Tin (鹽田; pinyin: Yántián), now part of the Yantian District of Shenzhen.
 The new settlement was called Yim Tin Tsai in its memory.
 Other members of the clan settled in Yim Tin Tsai in Tai Po and Ping Yeung, in Ta Kwu Ling, North District.
-At its peak, Yim Tin Tsai had 500 inhabitants (other sources mention 1,200).
+At its peak, Yim Tin Tsai had 500 inhabitants.

 Villagers lived on farming, fishing and salt-making.
-They farmed 6 acre of salt field, the smallest of the five salt fields in Hong Kong at the time.
-Other salt fields were in Tai O, Lantau Island, San Hui and Wong Ka Wai in Tuen Mun, Yim Liu Ha in Sha Tau Kok and Yim Tin Tsai in Tai Po.
+They farmed 6 acre of salt pan, the smallest of the five salt pans in Hong Kong at the time.
+Other salt pans were in Tai O, Lantau Island, San Hui and Wong Ka Wai in Tuen Mun, Yim Liu Ha in Sha Tau Kok and Yim Tin Tsai in Tai Po.

 Baptism of the island's residents started in 1866, and by 1875, all villagers on the island were baptised.
 In 1879 a chapel was set up by Joseph Freinademetz (who was canonised in 2003).

+In 1890, the St. Joseph's Chapel was inaugurated.

+Facing stiff competition from salt producers in Mainland China and Vietnam, salt production on the island dwindled.
+In the 1920s, there was no sign of salt production on Yim Tin Tsai.

+In the 1960s, the island has around 200 residents, all of them are Catholics.

+In the early 1970s, the St. Joseph's Chapel became derelict as villagers gradually moved out of the island.

-Ching Po School, the village school closed down in the 1990s due to a lack of students.
+Ching Po School, the village school, closed down in the 1990s owing to a lack of students.

+In 1998, the last resident on the island moved out and Yim Tin Tsai became an abandoned island.

+In 2011, the committee of Yim Tin Tsai village and Sacred Heart Church Sai Kung established the Salt & Light Preservation Centre, a charity created for the conservation of the village.
+Villagers and the Catholic Church donated 6 million Hong Kong dollars for the project.